 Behind the Scenes: The Production of 'My Telehealth' at C E Murray High School

 Driving two hours from Columbia, John Lewis and Julia Shillinglaw set out to get a glimpse of what school-based telehealth is like in rural Greeleyville, South Carolina.
-They arrive at C E Murray High School and meet with the school telepresenter, Lynn Barber.
+They arrive at C E Murray High School and meet with the school telepresenter, Lynn Floyd.
 This story is all in an effort to elevate public understanding of telehealth in South Carolina.

 What is Telehealth?
 Telehealth is the use of electronic information and telecommunications technologies to support long-distance clinical health care, patient and professional health-related education, public health and health administration, through the South Carolina Telehealth Alliance, a collaboration of stakeholders working together to make quality healthcare services accessible to rural communities and underserved populations